MSc Human Nutrition Sciences (LM-61)

 After the enrollment at the Human Nutrition Sciences degree course, it is possible to apply for the credit recognition as regards the previous academic activities that are related exclusively to:

-N.B. if an exam has two scientific fields, please specify the credits of each of them (e.g. analitic chemistry and complements of general and organic chemistry SDS: CHIM/01 and CHIM/03; ECTS: 6+4).
+– if an exam has two scientific fields, please specify the credits of each of them (e.g. analitic chemistry and complements of general and organic chemistry SDS: CHIM/01 and CHIM/03; ECTS: 6+4);

-N.B. fill in the module only with exams that are relevant to the study plan of Human Nutrition Sciences degree course (please, chek out the STUDY PLAN section on our website).
+– Please submit the request on GOMP only with exams that are relevant to the study plan of Human Nutrition Sciences degree course (please, chek out the STUDY PLAN section on our website);

 The evaluation will be carried out by the Credit Recognition Committee.